640 South State StreetDover, Delaware 19901

 Using lubricants or condoms containing a lubricant can affect the results of your test.

-For the most accurate test results, abstain from sex for two to seven days.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+For the most accurate test results, abstain from sex for 2 to 7 days.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.